leanprover-community/blog/posts/intro-to-mathport.md

 Notably, because of the size of `mathlib`, and its growth rate, we have decided it is not desirable to "freeze" `mathlib3` until very late in the process.
-(Throughout this document, `mathlib3` refers to the current mathlib repository, but I'll try to consistently include the `3` to disambiguate!)
+(Throughout this document, `mathlib` refers to the current mathlib repository, but I'll try to consistently include the `3` to disambiguate!)
 Thus we will be regularly running `mathport` on a continuously evolving `mathlib3` repository, and for an initial period not depositing the output in the `mathlib4` repository.
-Nevertheless, `mathport` takes as input both `mathlib3` and `mathlib4`, and attempts to automatically make use of the parts of the library which have alreadty been ported, by "aligning" definitions.
+Nevertheless, `mathport` takes as input both `mathlib3` and `mathlib4`, and attempts to automatically make use of the parts of the library which have already been ported, by "aligning" definitions.
 Thus once the output quality of `mathport` is sufficiently good, we expect to be able to move files across to the `mathlib4` repository (starting from the bottom of the import hierarchy), while continuing to re-run `mathport` on the still evolving `mathlib` repository!
-Eventually, however, we will declare "flag day", at which point the `mathlib` repository will stop accepting PRs for new material, and we have a (hopefully brief!) intensive period of completing the migration.
+Eventually, however, we will declare "flag day", at which point the `mathlib3` repository will stop accepting PRs for new material, and we have a (hopefully brief!) intensive period of completing the migration.

 Notably, `mathport` makes no attempt to automatically translate the tactics that have been written in `mathlib3`.